Elessarov1/filmorate-API/README.md

 ## Swagger UI

-For more details you can go **localhost:8080/swagger-ui.html** when the app was started and explore API from your browser
+For more details you can go on **localhost:8080/swagger-ui.html** when the app has been started and explore API from your browser

 ![](swagger.png)